ShufanWangBGM/Reinforcement-Learning-for-Dynamic-Dimensioning-of-Cloud-Caches-A-Restless-Bandit-Approach/README.md

 Figure 12 shows the performance of Algorithm 4 with real-world dataset.
 # Reference
 Any academic work, which is built on this code, should use reference of the following paper.
-> Cache Dimensioning in Cloud CDNs\
+> Reinforcement Learning for Dynamic Dimensioning of Cloud Caches: A Restless Bandit Approach\
 > Guojun Xiong, Shufan Wang, Gang Yan, Jian Li\
 > INFOCOM 2022